Welcome to our Kenton Wellbeing webpage!

-We are excited to announce that we have pioneered two new roles in Kenton School.
-Mr Allan (Year Leader) and Miss Fox (Humanities Teacher) have recently been appointed as Mental Health Advocates.
+We are excited to announce that we have pioneered a new role in Kenton School.
+Mr Allan (Year Leader) has recently been appointed as a Mental Health Advocate.
 This is an exciting time as we look to launch our Wellbeing Provision in school.

 Below are some useful websites and apps that you can access to support with your wellbeing.
 However please keep checking this webpage, take part in Form Time/PD activities and assemblies and watch out for some new Social Media pages dedicated to Wellbeing.